-Product sales for the three months ended June 30, 2011 remained consistent with product sales for the three months ended June 30, 2010, decreasing less than \$0.1 million to \$24.3 million from \$24.4 million for the three months ended June 30, 2010.
-Sales of our guidance and stabilization products decreased approximately \$0.9 million, or 7%.
-Specifically, sales of our FOG products decreased \$4.5 million, or 42%, driven largely by a slowdown of the U.S. Army's procurement of Common Remotely Operated Weapon Stations (CROWS) under existing contracts, as the industry awaits updates on the outcome of the U.S. Army procurement for the next CROWS program contract, which is in the presolicitation phase.
+Product sales for the three months ended September 30, 2011 decreased \$3.6 million, or 17%, from product sales for the three months ended September 30, 2010.
+The decrease was primarily due to a decrease in sales of our guidance and stabilization products of approximately \$4.3 million, or 36%.
+Specifically, sales of our FOG products decreased \$5.3 million, or 50%, driven largely by a slowdown of the U.S. Army's procurement of Common Remotely Operated Weapon Stations (CROWS) under existing contracts, as the industry awaits updates on the outcome of the U.S. Army's procurement for the next CROWS program contract, which is in the presolicitation phase.
 Although we expect FOG sales will grow over the long term, sales on a quarter to quarter basis could be very uneven.
-Largely as a result of uncertainty regarding future remotely operated weapons stations programs, we expect our FOG sales to decline in 2011 from 2010.
-This decrease in FOG product sales during the three months ended June 30, 2011was partially offset by an increase in sales of our TACNAV defense products of \$3.7 million, or 301%, as compared to the three months ended June 30, 2010, primarily driven by a \$3.4 million international order.
-Although we expect TACNAV product sales will continue to increase throughout the second half of 2011 as compared to the second half of 2010, we do not expect the increase in TACNAV product sales will be anywhere near such a percentage growth rate realized in the second quarter of 2011.
+Largely as a result of uncertainty regarding future remotely operated weapons stations demand, we expect our FOG sales to continue to decline in 2011 compared to 2010.
+This decrease in FOG product sales during the three months ended September 30, 2011 was partially offset by an increase in sales of our TACNAV defense products of \$0.9 million, or 78%, as compared to the three months ended September 30, 2010.
+Although we expect TACNAV product sales will continue to increase during the fourth quarter of 2011 as compared to the fourth quarter of 2010, we do not believe this should be viewed as a predictor of longer term growth.
 We also anticipate that TACNAV product sales on a quarter-to-quarter basis could continue to be very uneven.

-Offsetting the decrease in our guidance and stabilization products was an increase of \$0.9 million, or 7% in our mobile communications product sales for the three months ended June 30, 2011 to \$12.9 million from \$12.1 million for the three months ended June 30, 2010.

-The increase was primarily due to an increase in sales of our marine products of \$2.3 million, or 25%, driven primarily by demand for our new TracPhone V3 that was released in the second quarter of 2011, as well as increased sales of our TracPhone V7 product and sales of network management products from our Norwegian subsidiary, which was acquired in September 2010.
-Partially offsetting the increase was a decrease in marine satellite television product sales.
-We expect a decline in 2011 from 2010 in leisure marine and recreational vehicle satellite television product sales due to what we believe is renewed weakness in general consumer confidence, historically high fuel prices, declining sales of new boats greater than thirty-five feet in length, as well as weakness in recreational vehicle sales.
-Also offsetting the increase was a \$1.5 million decrease in sales of our satellite television antenna used on narrowbody commercial aircraft.
-We began shipping this antenna to LiveTV in the second quarter of 2009.
-The status of our aeronautical satellite television antenna business is in flux at this time as LiveTV has asked us to postpone deliveries again under our contract.
-We were unable to reach agreement with LiveTV on delivery dates and, as a result, we believe that the contract terminated.
-LiveTV disputes our interpretation and we are continuing to negotiate regarding the contract and the placement of orders.
-However, we cannot be certain that our negotiations will lead to new orders.
+Offsetting the decrease in sales of our guidance and stabilization products was an increase of \$0.7 million, or 7%, in sales of our mobile communications products to \$10.3 million for the three months ended September 30, 2011 from \$9.6 million for the three months ended September 30, 2010.
+The increase was primarily due to an increase in sales of our marine products of \$1.1 million, or 14%, driven primarily by demand for our new TracPhone V3 that was released in the second quarter of 2011, as well as increased sales of our TracPhone V7 product and sales of network management products from our Norwegian subsidiary, which was acquired in September 2010.
+Partially offsetting the increase was a \$0.4 million, or 24%, decrease in land mobile product sales.
+We expect sales of leisure marine and recreational vehicle satellite television products to continue to decline in the fourth quarter of 2011 as compared to 2010 due to what we believe is renewed weakness in general consumer confidence, historically high fuel prices, declining sales of new boats greater than thirty-five feet in length, as well as weakness in recreational vehicle sales.
+Similarly, we do not currently expect any sales of our aviation satellite television antenna during the fourth quarter of 2011.

-Mobile communications product sales originating from the Americas decreased \$0.7 million, or 9%, from the three months ended June 30, 2010 to the three months ended June 30, 2011.
-Mobile satellite product sales originating from our European and Asian subsidiaries increased \$1.6 million, or 44%, from the three months ended June 30, 2010 to the three months ended June 30, 2011.
+Mobile communications product sales originating from the Americas for the three months ended September 30, 2011 decreased \$0.1 million, or 1%, as compared to the three months ended September 30, 2010.
+Mobile satellite product sales originating from our European and Asian subsidiaries for the three months ended September 30, 2011 increased \$0.8 million, or 27%, as compared to the three months ended September 30, 2010.